Claremont Rug Company Acquires “Exquisitely Assembled” Cache of Antique Rugs

 “Remarkably every one of the Northwest Persian antique rugs in The Carolina Cache is a standout,” said Winitz, author of The Guide to Purchasing an Oriental Rug.
 “This gentleman had exquisite taste and was a highly respected art collector.
 He considered his antique Oriental rugs from the Second Golden Age of Persian Weaving to be an integral part of his art holdings.”

-Rugs from the era from ca. 1800 to ca. 1910 are prized by rug collectors and art connoisseurs, as this was the final period before the artistry and quality of the Oriental rug weaving was compromised by commercialism.
+Rugs belonging to the era from ca. 1800 to ca. 1910 are prized by rug collectors and art connoisseurs, as this was the final period before the artistry and quality of the Oriental rug weaving was compromised by commercialism.

 Winitz said the most notable rugs in the Carolina Cache are high-level Persian Serapi rugs and Sultanabad carpets.
 “It is not difficult to understand this connoisseur’s eye as we can see his sensitivity for beauty in the pieces he exquisitely assembled,” said Winitz.